By: Team AY1920S1-CS2103T-W12-4 Since: Sep 2019 Licence: MIT

 The delete transaction feature allows the user to delete a transaction into IchiFund using its index in the displayed list.

-As described in Section 3.3, “Logic Component”, this feature is facilitated by TransactionFeatureParser
+As described in Section 3.3, “Logic Component”, this feature is facilitated by TransactionFeatureParser, DeleteTransactionCommandParser, and DeleteTransactionCommand.

 Implementation